In this very first episode, we will be talking about living a life of less regret. I cannot think of any better way to kickstart GetCoached360.

 Chris Ippolito 36:31

-But yeah, I think that’s a tough one for a lot of people to overcome just because that has been the programming that we have gone through for the last, I don’t know, 10, 15 years or so with the Internet and more recently with social media and all that kind of stuff.
-Which is part of the reason that people feel, anyways, that Instagram and all those guys are trying to remove the likes and the numbers.
+Yeah, I think that’s a tough one for a lot of people to overcome just because that has been the programming that we have gone through for the last, I don’t know, 10, 15 years or so with the Internet and more recently with social media and all that kind of stuff, which is part of the reason that people feel, anyways, that Instagram and all those guys are trying to remove the likes and the numbers.
 Though I heard a really good perspective as to why they’re actually getting rid of that, but it’s one of the reasons perhaps, we’ll say.

 Allen Funston 38:04

 Yeah, I think so, too.
-And the funny perspective I have around that, too, is this.
+The funny perspective I have around that, too, is this.
 Even if you really want to be wealthy, let’s say that’s intrinsically motivating to you because of the creature comforts or you love buying fancy things, the newest gadgets, whatever the case might be, living in a nice home.
-If you don’t choose a way to go about it that intrinsically motivates you, right?
-If you aren’t in love with that process, you won’t get there.
+If you don’t choose a way to go about it that intrinsically motivates you, if you aren’t in love with that process, you won’t get there.

 What I’m saying here is to live on somebody else’s terms or to pursue success by somebody else’s definition is ironically less likely to get you there.
 You’re more likely to fit somebody else’s version of success, let’s say, from a financial standpoint if you do it your own way.

 Right, right, which I think one of the common, almost stereotypical paths that we could probably illustrate as an example is the family of doctors who wants their children to become doctors because that’s what the family does, “We become doctors.
 That’s how we become successful.”
 Then the child goes, “But I want to,” I don’t know, “be an e-sports professional.”